wp-plugins/groupdocs-documents-annotation/readme.txt

 == Screenshots ==

-1. Here's a screenshot of how to get your document link for insertion into the GroupDocs Annotation Embedder dialog
+1. Here's a screenshot of how to get your document link for insertion into the GroupDocs.Annotation for Cloud dialog
-2. Here's a screenshot of the GroupDocs Annotation Embedder in a Wordpress blog (with Polyline annotation)
+2. Here's a screenshot of the GroupDocs.Annotation for Cloud in a Wordpress blog (with Polyline annotation)
-3. Here's a screenshot of the GroupDocs Annotation Embedder in a Wordpress blog (with Point annotation)
+3. Here's a screenshot of the GroupDocs.Annotation for Cloud in a Wordpress blog (with Point annotation)
-4. Here's a screenshot of the GroupDocs Annotation Embedder in a Wordpress admin panel
+4. Here's a screenshot of the GroupDocs.Annotation for Cloud in a Wordpress admin panel

 == Frequently Asked Questions ==